 Generally, your non-tropical fish such as goldfish and koi will overwinter in your pond as long as it is 18 – 24 inches deep and doesn’t completely freeze over.
 The fish will “hibernate” when the water gets colder.
 You will notice that they don’t move around as much.
 Don’t feed them and don’t touch them and they will be just fine.

 Most recommendations for winterizing your pond include turning off all pond equipment and removing the pumps and filters from the water for the winter season.
 You can store the pumps in water-filled containers, such as a bucket, in the house or garage so they don’t dry out and crack over the winter.
 Clean the filters and their housings and let them dry out before storing for the winter.
 Also, remove any leaves that have accumulated on the surface of the water.
 Pond netting is a great resource to keep the leaves and any other debris out of the water.
 You can drape it across the pond surface and hold it in place with plastic pegs or heavier stones.
+I keep my pumps going throughout the Winter as I like to hear the sounds of the waterfalls.
+And I like for the fish to have enough oxygen.

 I usually install my pond netting around the middle of October and then remove it the next April.
 The pond netting will likely confuse your resident frogs, so be sure to leave a small area “net-less” where they can get in and out of the pond easily.
 Otherwise they will hop around on top of the netting and may end up freezing to death if the weather gets cold enough.